Tutorial

 application modules, you need to modify Floodlight's module list file

-net.floodlightcontroller.core.module.IFloodlightModule
+net.floodlightcontroller.core.module.IFloodlightModule in

 the directory